vanHeemstraDesigns/CreationsEcosystemStatic/README.md

 Open a new tab in Terminal and run mongod.
 If you are on Windows, you will need to open mongod.exe in the directory where you installed MongoDB.

+On Windows, type <path to mongodb/bin/>mongod.exe <ENTER> to start Mongo demon (the database server).

 # Sources:

 Overall structure based on the tutorial at http://sahatyalkabov.com/create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio/ with its source code on Github at https://github.com/sahat/newedenfaces-react